Hassan1247/Artificial_Intelligence-Algorithms/Sudoku_9x9/README.md

 ## Section 2 : Minimum Remaining Values `2.mrv.py`

-In this section we update the section 1 file with Minimum Remaining Values(MRV).
+In this section we update the section 1 file with Minimum Remaining Values (MRV).

 ## Section 3 : Least constrained value `3.lcv.py`

-In this section we update the section 2 file with Least constrained value(LCV).
+In this section we update the section 2 file with Least constrained value (LCV).

-4.ac3.py
+## Section 4 : Arc Consistency Algorithm #3 `4.ac3.py`

+In this section we update the section 3 file with Arc Consistency Algorithm #3 (AC-3).

 5.reprtive.py
 6.addFeature.py
 7.newAC3.py